This week in 1990's new entries again cover a broad range of genres. Let's take a look at them.

 We will see John next in a mere three weeks' time.

 Next week (5 November): Seven top 150 debuts, one of which is by a puppet!
-There is also one bubbling WAY down under entry.
+There are also two bubbling WAY down under entries.

 No comments: